SovereignCloudStack/standards/Standards/scs-03XX-v1-standard-roles.md

 One key aspect of the design considerations for this standard is to be as close to the native (upstream) OpenStack role model and role definitions as possible to not introduce unnecessary complexity or divergence from OpenStack.
 Meanwhile the standardized roles and permission sets should cover all scenarios and use cases that SCS deems necessary.

+Due to the high level of modularity and the large amount of available services for OpenStack clouds, this standard cannot address all possible manifestations of OpenStack clouds.
+This standard will therefore only cover IaaS APIs and services that are classified as either mandatory or supported by the SCS project.

 ### Scope Enforcement Compatibility